navarroaxel/navarroaxel.github.io/blog/publish-an-npm-to-github-packages.md

 The [`permissions`](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#permissions) modifies the default permissions granted to the `GITHUB_TOKEN`.

-The important script in this workflow is create a `.npmrc` file inside the `build/` directory before publish to the registry.
+This workflow creates a `.npmrc` file inside the `build/` directory before publishing the package to the registry.

 ```bash
 echo @lexacode:https://npm.pkg.github.com/ > build/.npmrc
 echo '//npm.pkg.github.com/:_authToken=${NPM_TOKEN}' >> build/.npmrc
 ```

-🧠 Remember that your organization name, e.g. `lexacode`, should be in `kebab-case`, **no mayus allowed**.
+🧠 Remember that your organization name, e.g. `lexacode`, should be in `kebab-case`, **no uppercase allowed**.

 Then, you should add the `GITHUB_TOKEN` as an environment variable before the `npm publish` command.